 - Turn the raised dough out onto a floured surface and give 3 to 4 more kneads to ensure the flour has covered it so it won’t stick to you.
 First flatten the dough out by pressing with your fingers to flatten it into a 1 inch thick disc.
 Use a rolling pin or your forearms to stretch the dough into an oblong shape that fills and fits on a baking sheet.

 - Carefully transfer the stretched dough onto baking sheet or stone.

 - Par bake the crust for 4-5 minutes until the underside is solid.
 This prevents it from dripping through when it gets baked directly on the rack later.
 Remove from the oven and let cool before building the toppings.

 - Spread a thin layer of sauce over the dough almost to the edge, using more or less to taste.

-- Add half of the shredded mozzarella, evenly over the top.
+- Add two thirds of the shredded cheese evenly over the top.